anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/3-hands-on-repl.md

 Notice how the escape characters are still there in the return value.
 You will always see them in the string presentation of Clojure, but they will be gone when we output the data to somewhere.
-Lets try outputting the string to stdout with println function.
+Let's try outputting the string to stdout with println function.

 ```clojure
 (println "Tim \"tpope\" Pope")